 I choose Doctrine Migrations that I usually use when I am working with symfony framework.
 This time, I wanted to use it on application where I don’t use any framework.
 First time I had to dive into documentation of this library, and it was terrible like diving into the dark ocean.

-In this post I will describe how to use Doctrine Migrations without any framework, just plain PHP.
+In this post I will describe how to use Doctrine Migrations without any framework (like Symfony, Laravel, Lumen or Zend), just plain PHP.
 Don’t worry, it’s easy, so don’t be scared.

 Doctrine Migrations, install it by composer

 After execution above command, you have to create two files in root of your project.
 First is